glbala87/ELLA_tool/docs/releasenotes/README.md

 <!-- MR !456 TODO: QA, update manual/warnings.html#annotation-warnings -->
 - Display message when variant in ongoing analysis has been updated by another user.
 <!-- MR !458 TODO: QA, update manual/warnings.html -->
-- Collision warnings are now separated from variant warnings on the Classification page.
+- Collision warnings are now separated from variant warnings on the CLASSIFICATION page.
 <!-- MR !463 TODO: QA, update manual/data-import-reanalyses.html#custom-reanalyses-from-sample-repository -->
 - It is now possible to select which user groups an imported custom gene panel analysis should be available to.
 <!-- MR !465 -->